Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Methods

 \subsection{Estimators of AE probabilities}

 As one-sample estimators of the AE probability we use the incidence proportion, the probability transform incidence density ignoring and accounting for CE, one minus Kaplan-Meier, and the Aalen-Johansen estimator.
-A brief summary of one-sample estimators is given in the companion paper\cite{onesample}.
-An even more detailed Statistical Analysis Plan is presented elsewhere \cite{stegherr_19}.
+A brief summary of one-sample estimators is given in Stegherr et al. \cite{onesample}.
+An even more detailed Statistical Analysis Plan for the entire SAVVY project has been published elsewhere \cite{stegherr_19}. {The probability transforms of the incidence density are parametric counterparts based on the exponential distribution of one minus Kaplan-Meier (ignoring CEs) and of Aalen-Johansen (accounting for CEs), respectively.
+Transforms are required because incidence densities estimate hazards.}